roni5/drupal7-with-nginx/README.md

 * `locations-list.txt` - a list of named locations
 * `variables-list.txt` - a list of variables used

-The documentation provided here is documentation relating to this version of perusio's configuration.
+The documentation provided here relates to this version of perusio's configuration.
 See perusio's [README.md](https://github.com/perusio/drupal-with-nginx/blob/D7/README.md) for more detailed documentation regarding the configuration itself.
-You should consider mandatory a reading perusio's [README.md](https://github.com/perusio/drupal-with-nginx/blob/D7/README.md).
+You should consider mandatory a reading of perusio's [README.md](https://github.com/perusio/drupal-with-nginx/blob/D7/README.md).

 ### Scripts
 Several scripts that generate lists of include directives, locations and variables.
 These scripts were used to generate the files in `1_docmentation`.
 The scripts can be handy when trying to understand how perusio's configuration fits together and for troubleshooting.
 See caveat above.